 Ease of Use

-The Krups Fast Touch lives up to its name in its simple design, but errs on the side of being too simple.
+The Krups Fast Touch lives up to its name in its simple design but errs on the side of being too simple.
 The Krups earns a score of 5 for ease of use.
 The unit has a short cord that we had to fight with to find a place to plug it in, and is difficult to empty coffee from.
 The unit needs to be turned upside down (careful not to tug that cord!) and usually needs to be brushed out because coffee tends to stick inside.
-If anything, the Krups made us more appreciative of the features on the Epica, which has a longer cord, cord storage, and a removable and hand-washable grinding compartment.
+If anything, the Krups made us more appreciative of the features on the KitchenAid Blade, which has a longer cord and a removable and hand-washable grinding compartment.

 Transferring coffee from the grinder to the brewer can be difficult.
 The Krups is just short of being the messiest grinder we tested, scoring a 2 for mess-free operation.
 After grinding, coffee is difficult and time consuming to brush out from the unit.
 You can save time and have a dingy smelling grinder with coffee residue inside of it, or try to be more thorough and end up getting coffee dust on the counter and on your hands—either way you lose.
-The other tested blade grinder, the Epica (pictured below and right), scored an 8 with its removable and hand-washable grinding compartment.
+The other tested blade grinder, the KitchenAid (pictured below and right), scored an 8 with its removable and hand-washable grinding compartment.

 You totally get your money's worth when you buy this thing… because it's really cheap.
 For $20 you can't expect much from a grinder.
 It will grind coffee, but you'll need to do the rest.
-The Krups is worth its price, but the buyer should consider whether they are willing to fork out a few more pennies for something with greater value like the Epica, which could pay dividends in morning convenience for a list price only $2 more.
-As you can see below, the Epica (right) pops apart easily and makes transferring coffee to your brewer much easier than the Krups (left).
+The Krups is worth its price, but the buyer should consider whether they are willing to fork out a few more pennies for something with greater value like the KitchenAid Blade, which could pay dividends in morning convenience.
+As you can see below, the KitchenAid (right) pops apart easily and makes transferring coffee to your brewer much easier than the Krups (left).